sousuke0422/The_New_and_Recommended_Project_about_Fediverse/README.md

 ・<a href="https://plume.korako.me/~/FediverseAndInternet2/new-update-the-new-and-personal-recommendation-project-about-fediverse-and-distributed-sns-under-developing-project" rel="noopener noreferrer">Under Development</a><br>
  This article mainly include all the above about fediverse under development.<br><br>

-# Template
+# Template about project
-Each project are described by a template below.<br>
+Each project are written by a template below.<br>

 ・Project name<br>
 公式サイト（Official Site）: http(s) address (※）<br>